 Map how money flows: bonds issued to investors, proceeds lent to SPVs, interest income from SPV loans used to pay bond interest.
 Identify that 67% of the loan book is concentrated in connected-party SPVs.

-Record the business model diagram in the planning file.
-Note the connected-party concentration as a factor requiring specific fraud risk consideration under ISA 240.A26.
+Documentation note: record the business model diagram in the planning file.
+Note the connected-party concentration as a factor requiring specific fraud risk consideration under ISA 240 .A26.

-For use of proceeds: trace a sample of bond proceeds from the Kramer bank account to the lending SPV bank account to the ultimate use of funds.
-If proceeds were used for purposes other than property development (personal purchases, transfers to non-SPV accounts), this is a fraud indicator.
+For use of proceeds, trace a sample of bond proceeds from the Kramer bank account to the lending SPV bank account and onward to the ultimate use of funds.
+If proceeds were used for purposes other than property development (personal purchases, transfers to non-SPV accounts), that is a fraud indicator.

-Record the rationale for each procedure’s design.
-State explicitly why standard journal entry testing alone would be insufficient for this engagement (ISA 240.A34).
+Documentation note: record the rationale for each procedure’s design.
+State explicitly why standard journal entry testing alone would be insufficient for this engagement ( ISA 240 .A34).
+The file should tell a story about why these procedures, not last year’s.

 At completion, review whether any evidence obtained during fieldwork changes the fraud risk assessment.
 If an SPV failed to provide bank statements, or if the independent property valuation came in significantly below the loan balance, re-evaluate whether the assessed fraud risks and your responses were sufficient.